cosmic-api/teleport/python/docs/source/notes.rst

 trivial.

 Consider the float value represented by ``1.1`` in Python.
-Because floats are stored in *binary*, the actual value in memory looks more like this:
+Because floats are not stored in base 10, the actual value in memory looks more like this:

 .. code-block:: python